Alak Jigme Thinley Lhundup Rinpoche

-Alak Jigme Thinley Lhundup or Alak Jigme Lhundup Rinpoche (1938 - 26 July 2012) was a Tibetan Tulku, as well as the former speaker of the Tibetan Parliament in Exile and former Minister with the exile Tibet administration.
+Alak Jigme Thinley Lhundup or Alak Jigme Lhundup or Alag Jigme Lhundub Rinpoche (1939 - 26 July 2012) was a Tibetan Tulku, as well as the former speaker of the Tibetan Parliament in Exile and former Minister with the exile Tibet administration.

 Life and work

+Refine Picture of Alag Jigme Lhundub la, original photo is in Tibetan Parliament website.

 Early life and recognition as Jigme Tulku

-Alak Jigme Thinley Lhundup was born in 1938 at Rebkong, Amdo, Tibet and raised there.
+Alak Jigme Thinley Lhundup was born in 1939 at Rebkong, Amdo, Tibet and raised there.
 Kasur Alak Jigme was recognised as the reincarnation of Jigme Rinpoche of the Rebkong Ringpo Monastery at the age of 7.

 Monastic life in Lhasa and escape to India

 While on a pilgrimage to Lhasa in 1955 to seek audiences with HH 14th Dalai Lama and the 10th Panchen Lama, Lhundup joined the Gaden Jangtse Monastery as a novice monk on the advice of the 14th Dalai Lama.
 Following the occupation of Tibet, in April 1959 Alak Jigme escaped through Bhutan into exile to India.
 He received numerous teachings from various teachers including from the abbots of Sera, Gaden and Drepung monasteries at the Tibetan transit camp in Buxar.